Basic Horse Hoof Anatomy (Bottom View of the Hoof)

 Understanding hoof anatomy allows you to recognise how each structure should look and function, making it easier to identify changes over time.

 Small changes in shape, depth, or structure become easier to notice over time.
+That's where you start to train your eye.

 Where hoof hygiene fits in